 Most small boats of that era did not have a radio and if they did, you had to be a trained radio operator as there was no such thing as auto tuning or even a transceiver.
 The receiver and the transmitter were separate.
 Each had a separate operational methodology and voice was only used near land.
 On the ocean, the primary way to send and receive was by Morris Code (CW) and if you were in distress and did not have a radio, the only way to notify anyone was by using a flare gun.
-Clearly, it was not trivial to attempt a single handed voyage.
+If you were a hunter, you may choose to equip their gun with a red dot for quick aiming.
+This way, you could hit a distress target in the distance.
+Clearly, it was not trivial to attempt a single-handed voyage.

 My friend of over 20 years, John Riley, made two long passages in his life.
 The first was a single handed voyage to Hawaii in 1951, which is the subject of the article that follows, and the second was his retirement transatlantic cruise to the Rivera.
 John was a man of uncommon self confidence and self reliance, a trait he attributed to two events in his life.
 The first was the upbringing by his parents who encouraged him to think, explore and to experience.
 The second came from the confidence he found after completing his first voyage from California to Hawaii as a single handed sailor.